 - Guardian 5 (1386 MMR)

-Once you climb out of Guardian, you get placed in the Crusader rank at the 1540 MMR.
+After you exit Guardian, you are given the Crusader rank at the 1540 MMR.
 Here, players demonstrate a better understanding of game mechanics and understand what roles and heroes they like to play.
 They also start to understand more about drafting.

 - Crusader 2 (1694 MMR)